busyNapier/FDO-Ops-Service-Architecture/README.md

 - DOIP: Digital Object Interface Protocol
 - DTR: Data Type Registry

-## To reproduce the results, carry out the following steps (you will need to have Docker installed and started):
+## To reproduce the results, carry out the following steps (you will need to have Docker installed and running):
 - clone this repository
 - navigate to the local folder and start the docker compose stack using ```docker compose build```
 - after building, start the containers using ```docker compose up```